yoda66/MAAS/docs/docker-runner01.md

 # Malware As A Service (MAAS)

-## Creating a Docker container as a GITLAB Runner
+## How to create a Gitlab Runner in a Docker Container

 I found it very effective to execute GitLab runner inside a Docker container.
 Having said this, one of the challenges to solve is that GitLab requires a unique token